Thursday, April 16, 2020

 "You stay the hell out of my mine, laddie!"

 Movies are clearly in the eye of the beholder.
 This thriller (scripted by Charton Heston's son Fraser Clarke Heston), about a young couple flying into the northwest wilderness to locate a lost colleague, has been universally dismissed by critics because of its lackluster story.
-I won't argue against that necessarily, but I will counter with these impressive Mother Lode film facts: Actual on location filming in the stunning Rocky Mountains of British Columbia; Excellent cinematography by the under-appreciated Richard Leitierman; A fresh and virginal Kim Basinger; A Scottish bagpipe playing Inverness Gathering deep inside a wilderness forest to amazing effect; An incredible and unexpected action sequence during the film's first half; Dark, dank and creepy mine shafts; And finally, a scare-the-bejesus-out-of-us performance by the late great Charlton Heston, which happens to be one of his finest.
+I won't argue against that necessarily, but I will counter with these impressive Mother Lode film facts: Actual location filming in the stunning Rocky Mountains of British Columbia; Excellent cinematography by the under-appreciated Richard Leitierman; A fresh and virginal Kim Basinger; A Scottish bagpipe playing Inverness Gathering deep inside a wilderness forest to eerie effect; An incredible, unexpected, and unplanned action sequence during the film's first half; Dark, dank, creepy mine shafts; And finally, a scare-the-bejezus-out-of-us performance by Charlton Heston, which happens to be one of his finest.
 All that is enough to convince me the critics are clueless.

 * * * * * * * * * *